mhfaust/component-directories/README.md

 - **Component Management**: Rename components and add new files to existing components
 - **Smart Import Updates**: Automatically updates import statements when renaming components (for TypeScript/JavaScript projects)

+## Quick Start

+1. Install from VS Code marketplace: search for "Component Directories"
+2. Create `.component-templates.json` in your project root
+3. Create a `component-templates` directory with your template files
+4. Right-click any folder in VS Code's explorer and select "Component > Create..."

 ## Getting Started

 1. Install the extension from the VS Code marketplace